hoXyy/big-text.js/README.md

 # big-text.ts

 A JavaScript lib that makes text as big as possible while still fitting on the parent element.
 Based on DanielHoffmann/jquery-bigtext.
-Originally create by Bruno Orlandi, ported to TypeScript by Paweł Zatoka.
+Originally created by Bruno Orlandi, ported to TypeScript by Paweł Zatoka.

 ## Installation